UK Department for Work and Pensions meets Open Government Data challenge with SuperWEB2

 "We have a long term relationship in place that ensures we will be able to continue to evolve and improve our statistical offerings well into the future," he says.

-- Dealing with rapidly rising demand for benefit reports and other key statistics
+- Dealing with rapidly rising demand for benefit reports and other key government open data statistics

 - Restrictive and inflexible Tabulation Tool limiting depth of data exploration